Microsoft XPS

 Microsoft developed XPS in close cooperation with a number of other companies, most notably Global Graphics.
 The original code name was ‘Metro’.

-In June of 2007, Microsoft handed over the rights to the XPS specifications to Ecma International, an organisation that specializes in developing international information and communication standards.
-Within Ecma, a technical committee called TC46 continues work on OpenXPS, the Open XML Paper Specification.
-They released various draft versions of the proposed specification during 2008.
-Final draft 1.6 was published in april 2009 – it can indeed take quite some time to get to the final version of such a document.
+In June of 2007, Microsoft handed over the rights to the XPS specifications to ECMA International, an organization that specializes in developing international information and communication standards.
+Within Ecma, a technical committee called TC46 worked on OpenXPS, the Open XML Paper Specification.
+The resulting ECMA-388 specifications were published in June 2009.
+Since then no further work seems to have been done to update the standard.

 Links & stuff